aimms/how-to/Articles/574/574-stopwatch-library.rst

 Introduction
 --------------
-This toolkit library is used to facilitate measuring specific blocks of code by using two prodecures, one to start the timer, and one to retrieve the execution time.
+This toolkit library is used to facilitate measuring specific blocks of code by using two procedures, one to start the timer, and one to retrieve the execution time.

 .. seealso:: In this `article <https://how-to.aimms.com/Articles/144/144-Stopwatch.html>`_ deeper explanations about how to measure execution time with and without this library can be found.